spotswoodb/mvp_backend/notes.md

 - Update Hits controller with errors in Rails
 - Create form component
 - Know what is happening with state in the useSelector function in PlayersContainer
-- Shorten the list of batters and hits
-- add README
-- You need to create a PLAYER CARD component that takes in props

 Study:
 - Version control is so important and easy to get caught up in if you're new to development
 - Understand what RESTful routing is

-Futher
-  First:
-- Bring in R code to create graphs based on player data i.e. projecting data

-  Later:
-- Add users

 Today:
-- Serializer
-- Nest hits under player card
 - Player has a show page with all stats
 - Turn these into player cards viewed like a gallery on the homepage
 - The hits page should present hit data in an interesting way.
 Maybe leaderboards?

-Do these two tasks then take a break
-- Setup rails migration to display date correctly "mm/dd/yyyy"
-- Drop data base
-- Reseed database